addisoni/cmpe131_g4/meetings.md

 ## Meetings - Sync every Tuesday for project milestones
 ### Coordinating milestone meetings at least once a week

+### 2023-11-29 at 21:30
+- Attendees: Addison, Benjamin, Najm, and Stephen
+- Mileston 2: Finished up rubric requires (40 minutes)
+- Updated README.md with instructions on how to work each requirement and function of the website

 ### 2023-11-28 at 21:00
  - Attendees: Addison, Benjamin, and Najm
  - Milestone 2: Did pull requests for everyone's requirement portion (3 hours)